puffyCid/artemis-api/artemis-docs/docs/API/Artifacts/macos.md

 ### getUsers(path) -> Users[] | MacosError

-Return all local users on macOS sysem.
+Return all local users on macOS system.
 Can provide an optional alternative path to directory containing users.
 Otherwise will use default path on system /var/db/dslocal/nodes/Default/users